ytmytm/plus4-tcbm2sd/README.md

 On some clones `A4` may be labeled as `SDA` (then `A5` is `SCL`).
 This is fine.

-If A4/A5 pins were moved from the inside row to a different place then solder a short piece of wire between module's `A4` and PCB pad marked `DEV` (next one to `A5`). `A4` is the only one used.
+If A4/A5 pins were moved from the inside row to a different place then solder a short piece of wire between module's `A4` and PCB pad marked `DEV` (next one to `A5`). `A4` is the only one required.

 If `A4` is not available at all then you can modify the sketch to use `D1` (`RXD`) instead for DEV line and change JP3 jumper.